Christofair/liczer4pg/README.md

 to write topic of leagues people like, watch matches from it, and they will intuitively bet results for them.
 Therefore I want have possibility to write more topics without waste of time and then easy to count all points.

+# Installation
+To install this flask app, you should clone repo and simple run following command.
+> pip install path/to/repo

+# Run
+The entry point of this is goFlask.py.
+You shold watch that file to know about entrypoints.
+Set python environment where you have just installed liczer4pg and run following commands.
+> export FLASK\_APP=goFlask.py
+> flask run